The CDC Enrollment Process

 Tips if you’re worried about finding care for your child:

 We always recommend that you visit a variety of programs to locate exactly the right setting for your child.
-In the “Families: Community Resources” section, look for the link for Easter Seals Child Care Resource and Referral.
+In the “Families: Community Resources” section, look for the link for Southern New Hampshire Services Child Care Resource & Referral.
 They can help you to locate all the other programs in our area.
 We encourage you to learn more about those programs and if you find them suitable, to place your child on those wait-lists as well.
 In that way you can increase your chances of assuring a good plan for care which meets your needs.Apply to the CDC